 With Beacons, you can funnel traffic from your other socials directly to your Twitch.
 This helps grow your Twitch following, ultimately increasing your Affiliate earnings and putting you on the path of becoming a Twitch Partner.

-You can try Beacons' creator plan out for free, or upgrade to the entrepreneur plan to access the full suite of features.
+Beacons offers creators plans for free, or you upgrade to the entrepreneur plan to access the full suite of features.